pauljbernard/SWEAgent/frontend/README.md

 - React Markdown for rendering markdown
 - React Syntax Highlighter for code highlighting
 - Vite for build tooling
-- Flask for the backend adapter
+- Flask for the backend simple_adapter